survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 }
 ```

-If you check out the browser console now, you should be able to access the performance related API through `React.Perf`.
-The utilities allow you to understand better what's taking time and squeeze the last bits of performance out of your application.
+If you check out the browser console now, you should be able to access the performance-related API through `React.Perf`.
+The utilities allow you to understand better what's taking time and to squeeze the last bits of performance out of your application.
 The *Elements* tab in Chrome can be useful as well.
 You can see how React operates on the DOM as it flashes.

 T> It can be a good idea to install [React Developer Tools](https://github.com/facebook/react-devtools) to Chrome for even more information.
-It allows you to inspect *props* and *state* of your application.
+This allows you to inspect *props* and *state* of your application.

 ## Optimizing Rebundling Speed During Development

 We can optimize React's rebundling times during development by pointing the development setup to a minified version of React.
-The gotcha is that we will lose `propType` based validation!
+The gotcha is that we will lose `propType`-based validation.
 But if speed is more important, this technique may be worth a go.
-You can hide it behind an environment flag for instance if you want type checking.
+You can hide it behind an environment flag if you want type checking.

 In order to achieve what we want, we can use webpack's `module.noParse` option.
 It accepts a RegExp or an array of RegExps.
 We can also pass full paths to it to keep our lives simple.